Skip to main content

 Experimental design: Guide, steps, examples

-Experimental research design is a scientific framework that allows you to manipulate one or more variables while controlling the test environment.
+Experimental design is a scientific framework for manipulating one or more variables while controlling the rest of the test environment.
+Researchers use it to determine cause and effect or to study how variables relate to one another.

-This guide explores the types of experimental design, the steps in designing an experiment, and the advantages and limitations of experimental design.
+This guide covers the types of experimental design, the steps for designing an experiment, and the method’s advantages and limitations.

 What is experimental research design?

-Experimental design is a research method that enables researchers to assess the effect of multiple factors on an outcome.
+Experimental design is a that enables researchers to assess the effect of multiple factors on an outcome.

-• Manipulating one or more independent variables (i.e., stimuli or treatments)
+• Manipulating one or more (the stimuli or treatments)

 What is a good experimental design?